Hospital-Acquired Pneumonia (Nosocomial Pneumonia) and Ventilator-Associated Pneumonia

 Diagnostic Concerns

-Microbiologic approach to diagnosing hospital-acquired pneumonia
+Microbiologic approach to diagnosing hospital-acquired pneumonia:(weak recommendation, very low-quality evidence).

 When no respiratory secretions can be obtained and blood cultures are negative, bronchoalveolar lavage should be considered in patients who are not responding to initial antibiotic therapy.[23]